bpwhelan/EmbyAniSync/README.md

 Add in your anime section id (open library in browser and it should be there under "parentId") as well as your url and apikey that you created in emby dashboard.

 URL should be {protocol}://{domain/ip}:{port}/emby.
-In the future this won't require /emby but for now that's how it is.
+I don't think this actually needs /emby, but that's how it is documented in their api explorer.

 ```
 [EMBY]